Chart Color Schemes

 Population growth drivers in Griffith are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Griffith's population is estimated at around 20,678 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Griffith NSW is estimated at around 20,678 as of Feb 2026.
 This reflects an increase of 1,173 people (6.0%) since the 2021 Census, which reported a population of 19,505 people.
 The change is inferred from the resident population of 19,643, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 733 validated new addresses since the Census date.
-This level of population equates to a density ratio of 398 persons per square kilometer, providing significant space per person and potential room for further development.
-The suburb of Griffith (NSW) experienced a growth rate of 6.0% since the 2021 census, exceeding the SA4 region's growth rate of 4.3%.
-Population growth in the area was primarily driven by overseas migration, contributing approximately 66.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 398 persons per square kilometer.
+Griffith's 6.0% growth since the 2021 census exceeded the SA4 region (4.3%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for Australian non-metropolitan areas, with the suburb expected to expand by 2,868 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 8.7% over the 17 years.
+Future population trends project an above median growth for Australian non-metropolitan areas, with Griffith expected to expand by 2,893 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.0% in total over the 17 years.

 Frequently Asked Questions - Population